arista-netdevops-community/atd-avd/DEMO.md

 Then in your VScode, navigate to `labfiles/arista-ansible/atd-avd` to access to complete lab.
 All the paths in the next sections will be based from here.

+In addition, open CVP by clicking the __CVP__ link.
+Login with username 'arista' and the auto-generated password on the Lab Topology screen.
 ## 2. Configure your inventory

-Because password is auto-generated, you have to update password from this inventory to use correct credentials.
+Because password is auto-generated, you must update `ansible_password` in this inventory file to use correct credentials.
+Also, ensure the `ansible_host` is updated to static IP below.

 ```yaml
 # edit atd-inventory/inventory.yml